-What do you do if you have a senior loved one who is driving, but you’re worried that they shouldn’t be?
+What do you do if you have a senior loved one (or other family members) who is driving, but you’re worried that they shouldn’t be?
 Or maybe that same driver just moved to a new, unfamiliar area and has been getting lost.
 Wouldn’t it be great to be able to keep an eye on them, virtually – just in case there is a problem?

-Family1St has a GPS tracker that can do just that.
-And they gave us a tracker to test for one month, in return for an honest review.
+Family1St portable GPS tracker that can do just that and at an affordable price.
+They gave us a tracking device to test for one month, in return for an honest review.

-The Family1st vehicle GPS tracker is tied to a specific vehicle.
+The Family 1st GPS tracker is tied to a specific vehicle.
 When you activate it, you set up an account and provide the IMEI number that comes with the tracker.
 That allows the tracker to be followed via GPS.
 When you or your loved one are driving, you simply bring the tracker with you and it records your trip.

 The tracker is accurate in that it followed me and knows that my vehicle is parked in my garage right now.
 It also recorded the speed I was traveling whenever I drove with it in the car, along with where I stopped at stop lights or parked in parking lots.